A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the effectiveness and efficiency of our proposed method on the \(\ell_1\)-regularized Student's \(t\)-regression, nonconvex binary classification with Geman-McClure loss function, and biweight loss with group regularization.
+In this section, we evaluate the effectiveness and efficiency of Algorithm~\ref{alg:pnewton} on the \(\ell_1\)-regularized Student's \(t\)-regression, nonconvex binary classification with Geman-McClure loss function, and biweight loss with group regularization.
 All numerical experiments are implemented in MATLAB R2023b running on a computer with an Intel(R) Core(TM) i9-10885U CPU @ 2.40GHz \(\times\) 2.4 and 32GB of RAM.